cjwilburn/svn-migration-scripts/README.md

     $ java -jar svn-migration-scripts.jar clean-git [--dry-run] [--no-delete] [--strip-metadata] <repository-url> ...

 If the `--dry-run` option is specified, the command will not perform any actions, but will instead simply show what would be done.
 If the `--no-delete` option is specified, branches and tags will be created but none will be removed.
 If the `--strip-metadata` option is specified, the infomartion in Git commit messages created by `git-svn` specifiying the Subversion revision corresponding to the Git commit will be removed.
+Note that if grafts or replacement refs exist in the Git repository, metadata will not be stripped.

 ### authors